grilo/jenkinstastic/README.md

 instance).

-There is no strong coupling with elasticsearch, meaning that it's possible to point the utility to any HTTP API which fulfills the same contract: host:port/index/type/uid
+There is no strong coupling with elasticsearch, meaning that it's possible to point the utility to any HTTP API which fulfills the same contract.
-POST { key: value }